jss367/blog/_posts/2018-10-11-VSCode-Tips.md

 Control + Space to open snippets
 This makes it easy to do things like type `main` and get if __name__ == 'main'...

+## Terminal

+The built-in terminal is a wonderful idea.
+You can pull it up with control + '`', on either mac or windows.
+You can also pull it up from dragging up from the bottom of the screen.

 ## Jupyter